 If you are unsure about the suitability of your skills, equipment or clothing, please contact a trip leader for advice prior to the paddle date.

 Our aim is to have everyone on the water by 10:00 AM

-Please arrive at the Amherst Ave kayak launch no later than 9:15 am.
+If you are bringing your own boat arrive at the Amherst Ave kayak launch by 9:30 am.

 We anticipate being back to Amherst Ave between 2:00 pm and 4:00 pm